 - private gas licence – allowing its holder to supply and use piped gas on its own premises (e.g., restaurants); and

 - gas utility licence – allowing licence holders to supply gas via pipelines to third parties for their use.

-Historically, industrial consumers of gas were only able to source gas from PETRONAS and for power producers, this requirement was embedded under the terms of the relevant PPAs.
-However, as part of the Tenth Malaysia Plan and the country's New Energy Policy, the government has opened up the gas supply market to manage the growing demand for energy and gas in Malaysia and encourage economic growth.
+Historically, power producers and industrial consumers of gas were only able to source gas from PETRONAS.
+However, as part of the Tenth Malaysia Plan15 and the country's New Energy Policy, the government has opened up the gas supply market to manage the growing demand for energy and gas in Malaysia and encourage economic growth.
 In 2016, the GSA was amended to provide more opportunities to liberalise the downstream gas markets.
-Following these amendments, the Third Party Access System (the TPA System) has been implemented during the past two years in all states in Malaysia except Sarawak, whereby new suppliers can bring liquefied natural gas into Malaysia via the regasification terminals for later distribution to Malaysian buyers.
-The TPA System was implemented with the aim of permitting third parties to have access to and manage gas distribution networks and promoting competition in Malaysian gas markets.
-Recently, TNB Fuel Services Sdn Bhd took delivery of the very first gas shipment under the TPA System from Shell Malaysia Trading Sdn Bhd at a price that is below the regulated gas price.
-The gas will be used as fuel for TNB's Tuanku Jaafar Power Station in Port Dickson and Connaught Bridge Power Station in Klang.
+Following these amendments, the Third Party Access System (the TPA System) has been implemented since 2017 in all states in Malaysia except Sarawak, whereby new suppliers can bring liquefied natural gas into Malaysia via the regasification terminals for later distribution to Malaysian buyers.
+The TPA System was implemented with the aim of permitting third parties to have access to and manage gas distribution networks thereby promoting competition in Malaysian gas markets.
+In late 2019, TNB Fuel Services Sdn Bhd took delivery of the very first gas shipment under the TPA System from Shell Malaysia Trading Sdn Bhd at a price that is below the regulated gas price, marking the start of the next phase of TPA implementation in Malaysia.

 To participate in the TPA System, interested parties must obtain the relevant licence, or licences, from the following list, depending on the activity to be carried out: